halkeye/old-www-gavinmogan-com/content/posts/2018-05-16-NodeSchool-NodeBots/index.md

 ---

-I have a bunch of random tweets by the attendies I could find up in a Twitter Moment - <https://twitter.com/i/moments/985708978532335617?ref_src=twsrc%5Etfw>
+I have a bunch of random tweets by the attendees I could find up in a Twitter Moment - <https://twitter.com/i/moments/985708978532335617?ref_src=twsrc%5Etfw>